UW and Harborview Medical Centers-OB GYN 665

 The Final Exam is given at University Medical Center on the last day of the clerkship.
 Exam results are combined with the results of ward and clinic performance evaluations, workups, and oral topic presentations to determine the final grade.
 Preceptors and Chief Residents on each service are expected to evaluate students assigned to their services.

 We hope your Ob/Gyn Clerkship rotation at University of Washington/Harborview Medical Center site will be an enjoyable and challenging learning experience.
-Please feel free to contact the Clerkship Coordinator's office at 543-3892 in RR601 any time during the rotation if you have additional questions or perceive a problem.
+Please feel free to contact the Clerkship Administrator's office at 543-3892 in RR601 any time during the rotation if you have additional questions or perceive a problem.